Gigabit broadband

 Is gigabit broadband in my area?

-83% of UK homes had access to gigabit-capable broadband networks as of July 2024.[3]
-This suggests the government’s Project Gigabit is comfortably on track to reach its target of full coverage by 2030.[2]
+It’s likely that you’ll be able to, though.
+According to the latest research from Ofcom, 87% of UK homes had access to a gigabit-capable broadband network.
+This suggests the government’s Project Gigabit is comfortably on track to reach its target of full coverage by 2030.

-The Office for National Statistics has a map showing the percentage of homes and businesses reached by a gigabit-capable network in the UK, so you can see how your area fares in comparison with others.
-Top of the charts for gigabit coverage is Hull, with 99.1% of eligible buildings covered.
-Bottom of the list is the Western Isles of Scotland with 5.6%.[4]
+The Office for National Statistics (ONS) has a map showing the percentage of homes and businesses reached by a gigabit-capable network in the UK, so you can see how your area fares in comparison with others.
+Top of the charts for gigabit coverage is Hull, with 99.6% of eligible buildings covered.
+Bottom of the list is the Outer Hebrides with 10.3%.

 There’s a big difference in gigabit coverage between the countries of the UK.
-Northern Ireland has 92.7% coverage but Wales only 72%.
+Northern Ireland has 94.2% coverage but Wales has only 79.1%.

 How fast is gigabit internet?